pocable/DLAPI/README.md

 Search jackett and get the raw information back.
 Disabled when the environment is not set.

 ```
-{
+URL Parameters:
-    'query': The item to seach for on jackett.
+query=[The item to seach for on jackett.]
-    'categories': Jackett categories. '&cat=' + categories.
-Example: "2045,2050,2060"
+categories=[Jackett categories. '&categories=' + categories.
+Example: "2045,2050,2060"]
-}
 ```